4.8out of 3,000+ reviews

 Most people just want to get around town on their own—even when driving in an area as large as Dallas.
 You can avoid the fares and fees associated with public transit, but you can’t get around making sure you have the kind of car insurance that will make you feel safe taking to the streets in your daily driver.
 That’s why Insurify is here—for drivers like you who want to get the best insurance coverage they can at the most affordable price.

-Drawing from their database of over 4 million car insurance shopper applications, the data scientists at Insurify have published various reports on driver behavior and car ownership — including how Dallas drivers measure up to their fellow Texas motorists in the rankings above.
+Drawing from an internal database of over 4 million car insurance applications, the research team at Insurify analyzes patterns in car ownership and driver behavior - including how Dallas drivers measure up to their fellow motorists across Texas in areas including speeding, DUIs, and more.

 While car accidents are a sadly unavoidable feature of time spent on the road, rates of accidents do vary from city to city and from state to state.
 Dallas drivers rank 78 in the number of car accidents per driver across all cities in Texas.